Amalfi Coast Entry Requirements

 Customs & Duty-Free

-1 liter of spirits over 22% alcohol OR 2 liters of fortified wine, sparkling wine, or alcoholic beverages less than 22% alcohol, PLUS 4 liters of wine AND 16 liters of beer
+1 liter of spirits over 22% OR 2 liters of fortified wine/liquor up to 22% AND 4 liters of non-fortified wine AND 16 liters of beer

 Currency